the-shoaib2/SYNAPSE/web/README.md

 - Automated meal rate adjustments
 - Budget tracking and alerts

-## VS Code Extension: B.A.B.Y.
+## VS Code Extension: SYNAPSE

-A VS Code extension version of B.A.B.Y. is being developed in the `vscode-extension/` folder.
+A VS Code extension version of SYNAPSE is being developed in the `vscode-extension/` folder.
 This extension will bring the AI code assistant, flow diagrams, and code summarization features directly to your editor.

 ### Getting Started
 1. Go to the `vscode-extension/` folder.